corsairmarks/silicoid_portraits_revisited/mod/README.md

     * Improve compatibility with Planetary Diversity - Molten/Cold Pulse traits don't offer full support, however
     * Remove global flag
     * Add compatibility trigger `has_silicoid_portraits_revisited_active`
+* 8.0.0 Update for Stellaris version 3.8 "Gemini"
+    * Silicoids (alternate) are now part of the Lithoid species class (thanks to changes by Paradox, this is no longer mod-unfriendly)
+    * Update prescripted empires to use the new prescripted ruler class and trait system

 ## Source Code